fangq/mmc/README.md

 use `readmmcnode` and `readmmcelem` function under the mmc/matlab directory.
 Plotting non-structural meshes in matlab is possible with interpolation functions such as griddata3.
 However, it is very time-consuming for large meshes.
-In iso2mesh, a fast mesh slicing & plotting function, qmeshcut, is very efficient in making 3D plots of mesh or cross-sections.
+In iso2mesh, a fast mesh slicing & plotting function, `qmeshcut`, is very efficient in making 3D plots of mesh or cross-sections.
 More details can be found at this webpage [7], or `help qmeshcut` in matlab.
 Another useful function is plotmesh in iso2mesh toolbox.
 It has very flexible syntax to allow